Code Review GuidelinesLast edited on February 7, 2023

 The commit message style we use is similar to the style used by the Go project:

 The first line of the change description is conventionally a one-line summary of the change, prefixed by the primary affected Go package.
 It should complete the sentence "This change modifies go-ethereum to _."
 The rest of the description elaborates and should provide context for the change and explain what it does.

 package/path: change XYZ Longer explanation of the change in the commit.
 You can use multiple sentences here.
 It's usually best to include content from the PR description in the final commit message. issue notices, e.g. "Fixes #42353".

 Special Situations And How To Deal With Them

-As a reviewer, you may find yourself in one of the sitations below.
-Here’s how to deal with those:
+Reviewers may find themselves in one of the situations below.
+Here's how to deal with them:

 The author doesn't follow up: ping them after a while (i.e. after a few days).
 If there is no further response, close the PR or complete the work yourself.

 Author insists on including refactoring changes alongside bug fix: We can tolerate small refactorings alongside any change.
 If you feel lost in the diff, ask the author to submit the refactoring as an independent PR, or at least as an independent commit in the same PR.